visionify/visionai/docs/scenarios/obstructed-camera-view.md

-# Obstructed camera detection
+# **Obstructed Camera View**

-> Keep your camera view clear with our obstructed camera detection model
+> Keep your camera view clear with our obstructed camera detection model.

 ## Overview